 NPWS sought community feedback on Gap Bluff Hospitality's proposal.
 The proposal, the REF and supporting documents were exhibited for public comment from 20 August until 10 November 2015.
 A total of 164 public submissions were received, many of which were comprehensive and detailed.

 These submissions have now been reviewed by OEH.
 The comments made raised concerns about impacts on traffic and parking, the potential noise that could be generated by the proposal, visitor numbers, and the potential impacts on public access, among other issues.

-OEH has requested that Gap Bluff Hospitality consider the issues raised in the submissions and modify its proposal.
-It is anticipated that a revised proposal will be available later this year.
+OEH requested that Gap Bluff Hospitality consider the issues raised in the submissions and modify its proposal.
+The revised proposal was available for public consultation from 8 August to 6 September 2018.